WarwickRSE/mostest/DefensiveCoding.md

 ```

-Of these, only the 4th one (new_list_with_append) is truly pure - has no side effects and doesn't change
+Of these, only the 3rd one (new_list_with_append) is truly pure - has no side effects and doesn't change
 its arguments.
-The first three have side-effects but only local ones (they affect the arguments
+The first two have side-effects but only local ones (they affect the arguments
-they are passed, and nothing else). copy_list, set_list and new_list_with_append are all idempotent:
+they are passed, and nothing else). set_list and new_list_with_append are both idempotent:
 if we call them again with the same inputs we get no further modifications.
-The 5th one (show_list) I believe is not idempotent, but I think it might depend on the exact definition
+The 4th one (show_list) I believe is not idempotent, but I think it might depend on the exact definition
 in use, and it definitely has side-effects.

 ### Pre and Post conditions and Invariants